WangWenhao0716/VSC-DescriptorTrack-Submission/Test/README.md

 3. Get the test reference features:

-we first delete the black images:
+We first delete the black images:

 (1) Generate pad images:
 ```